Ramsgate to Margate via Broadstairs and Botany Bay walk

 OS Explorer 150

-The farthest corner of the Isle of Thanet is arguably where the east coast of England meets the south coast, though the gently curving coastline makes it hard to identify a precise turning point.
-This gentle walk along the coast passes 3 historic seaside towns and many bays and beaches.
+This is the farthest corner of the Isle of Thanet is arguably where the east coast of England meets the south coast, though the gently curving coastline makes it hard to identify a precise turning point.

 For much of the way it is possible to choose between walking on top of the 20-30 metre high chalk cliffs ("cliff top level"), or at low tide, walking along the beach or promenade below ("beach level").
 Although this stretch of coast is largely built-up, there is a wide strip of open grass along most of the cliff top.
 The beaches are sandy and flat - the tide goes out a long way.